quangnd/marktrapp.com/jekyll/blog/_posts/2014-01-05-lord-of-the-rings-true-hero.md

 A decent choice is Aragorn: when the Fellowship disbands and Frodo goes east to Mordor, it’s Aragorn who holds the rest of the group together and marshals the forces of Gondor and Rohan to withstand Saruman and Sauron.

-Gandalf is also an option: while he ultimately held an advisorial role, it is unlikely any of the characters would’ve succeeded with their quests were it not for his help.
+Gandalf is also an option: while he ultimately held an advisory role, it is unlikely any of the characters would’ve succeeded with their quests were it not for his help.

 Or perhaps someone else?
 It’s a choice left up to the reader: if Gimli was the true hero in your mind, awesome.

 Over the years, there’s been some question as to who J.R.R.
 Tolkien himself thought was the true hero of the story when writing *the Lord of the Rings*.
 The two main contenders generally tend to be Aragorn, an obvious choice for the reasons above, and… Sam Gamgee.

 Yeah, that Sam.
-The gardner and faithful companion to Frodo.
+The gardener and faithful companion to Frodo.
 The one who got really excited to cook up some stewed rabbit at the doorstep of Sauron.

 ## The case for Sam